thaibinh0131/vue-web3-wallets-nuxt/README.md

 ## Quick Setup

-1. Add `nuxt-web-wallets` dependency to your project
+1. Add `nuxt-web3-wallets` dependency to your project

 ```bash
 # Using pnpm